Antique Lens Clamp for Refraction — Over-Refraction Optometric Tool

 Design and Construction

-The instrument is notable for its blue glass central element.
-This may have served as a filter or fixation target during the procedure.
+The blue glass central element stands out as the instrument’s most distinctive feature.
+It may have served as a filter or fixation target during the procedure.
 The graduated scale around the head allows accurate rotation to any cylinder axis.
-The clamping arms grip the patient’s existing spectacle frame securely during examination.
+Furthermore, the clamping arms grip the patient’s existing spectacle frame securely during examination — a simple but effective solution for hands-free over-refraction.

 Collectibility